 For some comparison shopping of your own, read what our editors had to say about the various bedding brands on the market.

 A can of paint is one of the most cost-savvy ways to transform a room.
 Though white walls have their place, the airy Scandinavian look isn't the warmest aesthetic.
 Instead, deep, dark colors like black, slate-gray, green, burgundy, and navy, together with layered textures like faux fur and velvet, evoke the feeling of a cozy hideaway.
 Try painting your white room—or even just your trim or fireplace—in a dark tone for winter, and tell us it doesn't instantly get cozier.

 Alternatively, if you're trying to maximize every bit of natural light (especially in smaller spaces), experts say to consider paint and decorative objects (like mirrors) with reflective qualities.

 Introduce New Artwork

 You know what doesn't scream cozy?
 Sparse walls.
 Nothing makes a home feel more lived-in and personal than walls covered in a collection of art and photographs.
-Thankfully it's easy to cover your surroundings with interesting visuals without spending much, like old movie posters at flea markets to the multitude of online sources for surprisingly inexpensive art (such as these curated picks of uplifting prints.)
+Thankfully, it's easy to cover your surroundings with interesting visuals without spending much, from old movie posters at flea markets to the multitude of online sources for surprisingly inexpensive art.

 Incorporate Reclaimed Wood